Shreveport, Louisiana: Government

 Founded in 1836 and incorporated in 1839, Shreveport is the parish seat of Caddo Parish.
 It is part of the First Judicial District, housing the parish courthouse.
 It also houses the Louisiana Second Circuit Court of Appeal, which consists of nine elected judges representing twenty parishes in Northwest Louisiana.
 A portion of east Shreveport extends into Bossier Parish due to the changing course of the Red River.

 The city of Shreveport has a mayor-council government.
-The elected municipal officials include the mayor, Adrian Perkins, and seven members of the city council.
+The elected municipal officials include the mayor, Tom Arceneaux, and seven members of the city council.
 Cedric Glover, a member of the Louisiana House of Representatives, was the first African American to hold the mayoral position.
 Under the mayor-council government, the mayor serves as the executive officer of the city.
 As the city's chief administrator and official representative, the mayor is responsible for the general management of the city and for seeing that all laws and ordinances are enforced.

 Crime

 According to the most recent FBI statistics, the total crime rate in Shreveport is 5,722.4 per 100,000 people, or 143.92% higher than the national rate of 2,346.0 per 100,000 people and 62.39% higher than the Louisiana total crime rate of 3,523.8 per 100,000 people.
 The violent crime rate in Shreveport is 923.0 per 100,000 people, or 138.01% higher than the national rate of 387.8 per 100,000 people, and 44.35% higher than the Louisiana violent crime rate of 639.4 per 100,000 people.

-Shreveport has one of the highest crime rates in America compared to all communities of all sizes—from the smallest towns to the very largest cities.
+Shreveport has one of the highest crime rates in America compared to all communities of all sizes.
 One's chance of becoming a victim of either violent or property crime is 1 in 15.
 Within Louisiana, more than 93% of the communities had a lower crime rate than Shreveport.
 NeighborhoodScout found Shreveport to be one of the top 100 most dangerous cities in the United States.
-In the late 1980s, authorities started to track local Los Angeles-based gangs that distributed cocaine out of low-income neighborhoods.
-The first and the biggest street gang was the 52nd Street Hoover Crips; shortly after LA gangs moved in, gang-related homicides began to rise.
 Shreveport was the first city in Louisiana to have Crips and Blood gangs.
 In 1993, Shreveport hit a peak in murders, with 86 killings.
 Most of the killings were drug- or gang-related homicides.
 In 2017, Shreveport was placed 18th on 24/7 Wall St.'s list of "America's 25 Murder Capitals."
 Shreveport's crime rate was 71% higher than the Louisiana average.
 The crime rate was also 149% higher than the national average.

 The city had a so-called "saggy pants" law since 2007.
 The city ordinance was repealed by the city council in June 2019.